Find Grad Schools

 57 Yearly Graduations

 University of Wisconsin - Madison is the 11th most popular school in the nation for students seeking a master's degree in conservation.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 57 people received their master's degree in conservation from UW - Madison.
-Around 5% of these students were from an underrepresented racial-ethnic group, and 65% were women.
-Data shows that UW - Madison graduates that hold this degree go on to make a median salary of $55,058.
+Of these students, 73% were women and 7% were members of underrepresented racial-ethnic groups.

 #12